Crate gneiss_mqtt_aws

 }

-§Example: Connect to AWS IoT Core via Websockets (with tokio runtime)
+§Example: Connect to AWS IoT Core via Websockets with a tokio-based client

 You’ll need to configure your runtime environment to source AWS credentials whose IAM policy allows IoT usage.
 This crate uses the AWS SDK for Rust to source the credentials necessary to sign the websocket upgrade request.
 Consult AWS documentation for more details.